amirkeren/bluemix-workshop/README.md

 3. Restage the application if prompt to do so

+4. Click on "Service Credentials" then on "New Credential" and finally click "Add" (this will allow OpenWhisk to connect to that DB instance)

 # Adding Watson Language Traslator service

 1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog